Income tax debt

 Interest and penalties

 If you send in your income tax return late, or pay the debt late, penalties can be added onto what you owe.
-See Penalties for missing the income tax deadline at the end of this fact sheet for more information.
+For more information on what can be added, see the following sections at the end of this fact sheet:

 HMRC will not add penalties to your debt where a time to pay arrangement is made before the penalties would have been applied, as long as you keep to the arrangement.